bbauska/CSS-Notes4Pros/README.md

 [[:enabled](https://www.w3.org/TR/css3-selectors/#enableddisabled)]
 Applies to any UI element which is in an enabled state.

-> Used in conjunction with the \@page rule, this selects the first page
+> Used in conjunction with the &commat;page rule, this selects the first page
 > in a
 >
 > [[:first]](http://tympanus.net/codrops/css_reference/first)